 poets, performers, and presenters

-Forrest Gander is author of numerous books of poetry, including Redstart: An Ecological Poetics and Science & Steepleflower.
+Forrest Gander is winner of the 2019 Pulitzer Prize for Poetry for his most recent collection, Be With.
+His numerous books of poetry, include Redstart: An Ecological Poetics and Science & Steepleflower:Poetry.
 Core Samples from the World was a finalist for the Pulitzer Prize and the National Book Critics Circle Award.
 Gander also writes novels and his most recent translations are Alice Iris Red Horse: Poems of Gozo Yoshimasu, Then Come Back: the Lost Neruda Poems and Fungus Skull Eye Wing: Selected Poems of Alfonso D'Aquino.
 Recent anthologies include Pinholes in the Night: Essential Poems from Latin America and Panic Cure: Poems from Spain for the 21st Century.
 His own work has been translated and published in France, Mexico, Chile, Spain, Bulgaria, Japan, China, Germany, Turkey, Italy, and the Netherlands.
 He is a United States Artists Rockefeller Fellow and has received fellowships from The National Endowment for the Arts and the Guggenheim, Whiting, and Howard Foundations.
 He has been awarded the Library of Congress Witter Bynner Fellowship and was the Briggs-Copeland poet at Harvard before becoming The Adele Kellenberg Seaver Professor of Literary Arts and Comparative Literature at Brown University.
-In 2018 Gander was longlisted for The National Book Award for Poetry for his anthology, Be With.

 Sara Borjas is a 4th-generation Chicana, a pocha, and a Fresno poet.
 Her debut collection of poetry is forthcoming from Noemi Press in 2019.
 Sara earned a B.A. in English Literature from Fresno State and an M.F.A. in Creative Writing and Writing for Performative Arts from University of California, Riverside.
 She is currently a lecturer in the Department of Creative Writing at UC Riverside.
 Her poetry can be found in TinderBox, The Offing, Entropy, Queen Mob's Tea House, Cultural Weekly, The Acentos Review,and Luna Luna, amongst others.
 She is a 2017 CantoMundo Fellow, a 2016 Postgraduate Writers Conference Fellow at Vermont College of Fine Arts, and a 2013 Community of Writers Workshop at Squaw Valley Fellow.
 She is the recipient of the 2014 Blue Mesa Poetry Prize.
 Sara was also named runner-up for the 2010 Larry Levis Undergraduate Memorial Prize judged by Phillip Levine and thrice-nominated for a Pushcart Prize.
 She digs oldiez, astrophysics, aromatics, and tiny prints is about decentering whiteness.